Sign In

 Equine-assisted therapy

-Rehabs with equine therapy in Arizona
+Rehabs with equine-assisted psychotherapy in Arizona

 For clients whose addiction is rooted in trauma, attachment injury, shame, or a dysregulated nervous system, that feedback is diagnostic.
 A horse that won’t approach is information.
 A horse that finally settles into shared breath is information.
 Our clinicians translate that information into the therapeutic work — connecting the body, the relationship, and the story.